dmd-program/dmd-100/projects/open_design/develop_instructions.md

     - Include photos, drawings, figures, diagrams, templates, and any other visual information that may aid the understanding of the instructions.
 2. Export the instructions in `.pdf` format.

-## Report in
+## Post work to the Studio

-1. Upload the instructions `.pdf` file to the Box folder: https://psu.app.box.com/folder/31668982798
+1. Upload the instructions PDF document.
-2. Once you have uploaded to Box, post the shared download link (The Share button in Box) to the Studio.
-Ensure the link is working and publicly accessible.